aas312/insurance_dapp/README.md

 The project uses the Oraclize oracle service to get the current timestamp.
 This is used for policy purchases for the policy start time and submitting claims to verify a policy is valid.
 The calls to oraclize can be seen in the ethereum bridge when running locally.

 #### Project uses an upgradable pattern.
-The project uses a Registry contract which holds the currently deploy address of the Policy Manager factory contract.
-As part of the migration script the address for the deployed Policy Manager factory contract is captured and updated as the new backend contract in the Registry contract.
-Subsequent migrations will keep the same Registry contract and deploy new versions of the factory contract and update the registry.
-The current Policy Manager factory contract stored in the Registry is shown in the dapp.
+The project uses a registry contract which holds the currently deployed address of the Policy Manager factory contract.
+As part of the migration script the address for the deployed Policy Manager factory contract is captured and updated as the new backend contract in the registry contract.
+Subsequent migrations will keep the same registry contract and deploy new versions of the factory contract and update the registry.
+The current Policy Manager factory contract stored in the registry is shown in the dapp.

 #### Testnet Deployment
 Dapp is deployed to the Rinkeby test net.
-This can be seen by switching to the Rinkeby test net while using the front end either hosted locally or from IPFS.
+This can be seen by switching to the Rinkeby test net while using the front end hosted on IPFS [https://ipfs.infura.io/ipfs/QmZhy2hpuR2653Kt3ny5vRnTt8mv4gLnFgqju7qLmCoUSL/](https://ipfs.infura.io/ipfs/QmZhy2hpuR2653Kt3ny5vRnTt8mv4gLnFgqju7qLmCoUSL/).
 Deployed addresses are listed in [deployed_addresses.txt](deployed_addresses.txt)